open-metadata/docs-collate/content/deployment/ingestion/external/index.md

 # Ingestion Framework External Deployment

-Any tool capable of running Python code can be used to configure the metadata extraction from your sources({% partial file="/connectors/python-requirements.md" /%}).
+Any tool capable of running Python code can be used to configure the metadata extraction from your sources.

+{% partial file="/v1.5/connectors/python-requirements.md" /%}

 ## 1. How does the Ingestion Framework work?